MicrosoftDocs/azure-devops-docs/docs/pipelines/security/infrastructure.md

 An agent can be bound to only one pool.
 You might want to share agents across projects by sharing the pool with multiple projects.
 In other words, multiple projects might run jobs on the same agent, one after another.
-Although this practice saves infrastructure costs, it can cause lateral movement.
+Although this practice saves infrastructure costs, it can allow lateral movement.

 To eliminate that form of lateral movement and to prevent one project from "poisoning" an agent for another project, keep separate agent pools with separate agents for each project.